Where are you from and how did you choose the MLIS program at USC?

 I am from Naryanganj, Bangladesh, and I chose this program because it offers an exclusive opportunity to learn the interconnection between library science and information technology.

 While with the advent of ‘internet of things’ we are blessed (in my word ‘flooded’) with vast resources of information, it is now crucial to establish efficient and sustainable information storage and retrieval systems.
-Having a computer science bachelor’s degree, I could connect my technical understanding to the practical implementation based learning offered by the UofSC library and information science program of study.
+Having a computer science bachelor’s degree, I could connect my technical understanding to the practical implementation based learning offered by the USC library and information science program of study.

 What is your favorite thing about the program?